zogzog/cubicweb/doc/book/en/annexes/rql/language.rst

 ::

-     DISTINCT, INSERT, SET, DELETE,
-     WHERE, AND, OR, NOT, EXISTS,
-     IN, LIKE, UNION, WITH, BEING,
-     TRUE, FALSE, NULL, TODAY, NOW,
-     LIMIT, OFFSET,
-     HAVING, GROUPBY, ORDERBY, ASC, DESC
+  AND, ASC, BEING, DELETE, DESC, DISTINCT, EXISTS, FALSE, GROUPBY, HAVING, ILIKE, IN, INSERT, LIKE, LIMIT, NOT, NOW, NULL, OFFSET, OR, ORDERBY, SET, TODAY, TRUE, UNION, WHERE, WITH

 Variables and Typing
 ~~~~~~~~~~~~~~~~~~~~